 Most Windows users do not have Python installed by default, so we begin with the installation of Python itself.
 To check if you already have Python installed, open the Command Prompt (Win-R and type cmd).
 Once the command prompt is open, type python --version and press Enter.
 If Python is installed, you will see the version of Python printed to the screen.
-If you do not have Python installed, refer to the Hitchhikers Guide to Python's Python on Windows installation guides.
-You must install Python 3.
+If you do not have Python installed, head over to the Python website and install one of the compatible Python versions.
+You need at least Python 3.6, but you can go up to the latest 3.9.

 Once Python is installed, you can install Supysonic using pip.
-Refer to the source installation instructions below for more information.
+Refer to the installation instructions below for more information.

-1.1.3 Source
+1.1.3 pip